 - You will see the option to “Uninstall Magisk,” which indicates that your phone is rooted successfully.

-If you encounter issues after Rooting and you want to remove Magisk from Google Pixel 6 device completely.
-You follow this article on how to uninstall magisk and remove root access.
+If you encounter issues after Rooting and you want to remove Magisk from the Google Pixel 6 device completely.
+You follow this article on how to Uninstall Magisk and Remove root access.

 We hope you have found our tutorial on Rooting Google Pixel 6 with the help of Magisk to be informative.
-With these instructions, your device will be rooted in a few simple steps and running smoothly again.
+Your device will be rooted in a few simple steps and running smoothly again with these instructions.

 If there are any additional questions, please feel free to reach out, and we will get back to you as soon as possible!